rafaelcabral96/rafaelcabral96.github.io/_pages/research.md

 1. Constructing an intuitive framework that allows extending LGMs to LnGMs.
 2. Deriving fast and scalable algorithms to fit the LnGMs, based on variational Bayes and Laplace approximations.
-3. Developing easy-to-use software, for both Stan and R-INLA
+3. Developing easy-to-use software, for both Stan and R-INLA.

 Resources:
-- Short vignette on the non-Gaussian models, how are they defined and why use them.
-[Here](https://rawcdn.githack.com/stan-dev/connect22-space-time/9861468cbfcec939c25c88c81693b5055134e7a6/resources/Speaker%203%20-%20Rafael%20Cabral/vignette/stanconnect.html)
+- Short vignette on non-Gaussian models, how are they defined and why use them: [Link](https://rawcdn.githack.com/stan-dev/connect22-space-time/9861468cbfcec939c25c88c81693b5055134e7a6/resources/Speaker%203%20-%20Rafael%20Cabral/vignette/stanconnect.html).
-- Bookdown with theory and several spatial and temporal models implemented in Stan.
-[Here](https://rafaelcabral96.github.io/nigstan/)
+- Bookdown with theory and several spatial and temporal models implemented in Stan: [Link](https://rafaelcabral96.github.io/nigstan/).
-- Fast and scalable implementation in R-INLA.
-[Here](https://github.com/rafaelcabral96/ngvb)
+- Fast and scalable implementation in R-INLA: [Link](https://github.com/rafaelcabral96/ngvb).

 Papers: See Publications tab.